Lazigerbill/ruby_code_challenge/README.md

 3. Event name
 4. Date/time
 5. Speaker name
-6. Speaker's presentation
+6. Speaker's presentation etc.

-With the database created(with tens of thousands of transcripts), we can then run the analytic algorithm on each speaker of interest.
+With the database created(potentially tens of thousands of transcripts), we can then run the analytic algorithm on each speaker of interest.

 In this repository, you will see 3 sample transcripts.
-You are required to write some codes to parse out these files correctly to show the following:
+You are required to write some codes to parse out these files correctly to return the following output:

-Ticker: